 - protein in the urine

 Preeclampsia typically goes away once the baby is born.
-However, in some women, preeclampsia continues after pregnancy or begins after they have given birth.
+However, in some people, preeclampsia continues after pregnancy or begins after they have given birth.

-A woman may not know that she has preeclampsia or related complications.
+A pregnant person may not know that they have preeclampsia or related complications.
 Regular health checks and tests help doctors identify these issues.

 Heart disease or heart attack

 A relatively uncommon cause of chest pain during pregnancy is a heart attack.

 During pregnancy the volume of blood in the body increases to accommodate the growing fetus.
 In order to pump the extra blood efficiently, the heart rate increases, and this added strain leads to a higher risk of a heart attack.